You are here:

 - How to evaluate ideas and events

-Working these speech ideas
+Working these speech topics

 Don't be afraid to experiment and adapt them to suit.
 Use role plays to model non-effective and effective interactions and try getting your audience involved with practice and feedback opportunities.